tytydraco/yessleep/out/I_Think_Somethings_Wearing_My_Elderly_Neighbors_Skin.md

 “Please… He…lp… me.”

-Like there was a piece of him still left inside.
+Like there was a piece of him still left alive inside of that thing.